KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >[!EXTRACREDIT]
 >Try testing out what **type-safe** means.
 Add a new question to the array without adding any properties.
 Your IDE tells you there's a problem, that you're missing properties from type `Question`.
 Add a property that doesn't exist in the `Question` interface, such as `cocktail`.
 Your IDE tells you there's a problem there too.

-# Create a trivia-question component
+# Create a TriviaQuestion component

 Before we get into the instructions, let's talk about what our goals are for the trivia-question component.
 We want the trivia-question component to handle the responsibilities of displaying a question and the user interaction of selecting an answer.
 By creating smaller components with focused responsibilities, we keep our app more modular and maintainable.